olm3ca/mirror/README.md

 - Mine is Rev08, ordered November 2022.
 Photos uploaded to this repo are my own.
 - My Panel is a [BOE DV430FHM-NN5](https://www.panelook.com/DV430FHM-NN5_BOE_43_LCM_overview_48245.html) which is the same panel as this [HV430FHB-N10](https://www.panelook.com/HV430FHB-N10_BOE_43_CELL_overview_30568.html).
 The good news is, this panel is used in several TVs made by Vizio, ONN and Samsung.

+Another compatible model uses the [LM40SAMFHD700AG25WV Panel](https://www.panelook.com/LM40SAMFHD700AG25WV-40-TFT-Liquid-Crystal-Display-module-with-LED-Backlight-unit-detail_155306.html) and [datasheet](https://www.panelook.com/upload/product/210800/202302093705.pdf).
+This panel is the replacement for [LTI400HN01](https://www.panelook.com/LTI400HN01_Samsung_40_LCM_parameter_31646.html).
+As noted in [Issue #8](https://github.com/olm3ca/mirror/issues/8) user avitascmor found a solution to use [this controller](https://ebay.us/HkicYV) to plug into the LVDS port.
+Follow all instructions below, but this is the new mainboard you will want to order.

 Other models of the Mirror have different panels:

 -  Many users have a Samsung LTI400HN01 [full specs](https://www.panelook.com/LTI400HN01_Samsung_40_LCM_parameter_31646.html) and [datasheet](SMSNG41.pdf) connected via LVDS
--  Some users have the [LM40SAMFHD700AG25WV Panel](https://www.panelook.com/LM40SAMFHD700AG25WV-40-TFT-Liquid-Crystal-Display-module-with-LED-Backlight-unit-detail_155306.html) and [datasheet](https://www.panelook.com/upload/product/210800/202302093705.pdf).
-This panel is the replacement for [LTI400HN01](https://www.panelook.com/LTI400HN01_Samsung_40_LCM_parameter_31646.html).
 - User r/themiggysmigs provided these photos: https://imgur.com/a/uST7AOL
 - RevP1 User r/AYfD6PsXcndUxSfobkM9 photos: https://imgur.com/a/bHYqefX | https://imgur.com/a/3JF6CdK | https://imgur.com/a/gHpoa2T

 ## Method
 What you'll need: A Phillips head screwdriver, TR10 and TR6 screwdrivers, wire cutters, a replacement TV mainboard, and whatever device you want to control the new Mirror (such as a Rasperry Pi, chromecast, a computer, or anything else).

-Optional, but helpful: [This remote](https://a.co/d/cIDJkZc) for initial setup as you'll want to connect the Vizio mainboard to wifi.
+Optional, but helpful if you have a BOE panel: [This remote](https://a.co/d/cIDJkZc) for initial setup as you'll want to connect the Vizio mainboard to wifi.
 After that, the Vizio phone app works well too.
 You will also need a power cord for the Vizio mainboard if you don't already have one, like [this](https://a.co/d/cN2QkGz).

 Watch the full video tutorial here: https://www.youtube.com/watch?v=9asyi3-GeVE